-Choosing a harness is an important first step in high-rise window cleaning.
-Even for those who are seasoned veterans in high rise, it is important to know what’s what on a harness and make a smart purchase when it is time to buy one.
-Buying a harness can be a bit intimidating at first because it is very important you get the right harness for your situation.
-But, this feeling can easily be dissolved when you are equipped with some basic harness knowledge and are able to articulate what you are looking for.
+Choosing a harness is an essential first step in high-rise window cleaning.
+Even for those who are seasoned veterans in high-rise, it is important to know how the harness functions and to make a smart purchase when buying one.
+Buying a harness can be a bit intimidating at first because you must get the right one for your situation.
+However, this feeling can easily be dissolved when you are equipped with some basic harness knowledge and can articulate your needs.

 Fall Arrest Harnesses vs Rope Access Harnesses

-If you are looking to use a more traditional rope access method for high rise window cleaning, you are looking for a rope access harness.
-Go figure, huh?
-These harnesses are designed to comfortably hold your entire body weight throughout, although, a chair can add extra comfort and extend the time you are able to hang in them.
+If you are looking to use a more traditional rope access method for high-rise window cleaning, you need a rope access harness.
+These harnesses are designed to hold your entire bodyweight comfortably.
+However, a chair can add extra comfort and extend the time you can hang in them.
 Rope access harnesses are much more versatile than fall protection harnesses.
-They do everything that fall protection harnesses do, plus lots more, including their ability for performing rescues much more effectively.
-These harnesses are usually bulkier than fall protection harnesses because they have more features and are significantly more padded.
+They do everything a fall protection harnesses does, plus more, including the ability to perform rescues more effectively.
+These harnesses are usually bulkier than fall protection harnesses because they have added features and are significantly more padded.

-The back d-ring is called the dorsal, like a dolphin.
+The back D-Ring is called the dorsal, like a dolphin.
 It is commonly used for attaching your fall arrest.
-While standing on some sort of platform, this will either be attached to a lanyard connected to an anchor or a rope grab to a back up line.
-In a rope descent system, it will connect to a rope grab connected to your back up line.
+When standing on a platform, this will either be attached to a lanyard connected to an anchor, or a rope grab connected to a backup line.
+In a rope descent system, it will connect to a rope grab attached to your back up line.

-The front d-ring is referred to as the sternal.
-It can be used for all of the same things as the back d-ring.
-If you have a harness with a front d-ring, it’s generally desirable to attach your rope grab there in a rope descent system.
-This helps you self-rescue easier, and makes it easier to check that you are connected to your device correctly.
+The front D-Ring is referred to as the sternal.
+It can be used for all of the same things as the back D-Ring.
+If you have a harness with a front D-Ring, it’s generally desirable to attach your rope grab there in a rope descent system.
+This helps you self-rescue and makes it easier to check that you are connected to your device correctly.

-- – The ANSI cert to look for is ANSI Z359.
+The ANSI certificate to look for is ANSI Z359.
 Most harnesses are going to meet this standard.
 It’s the general fall protection standard most often referenced by OSHA.
-There are a lot of rules that a harness must meet to be ANSI Z359 certified, to learn more, see this post by Miller.
+There are a lot of rules that a harness must meet to be ANSI Z359 certified.

 Full Body vs Sitting Harnesses

-The last thing to select before you choose which harness best fit your needs is to decide between a full body harness and a sit harness.
-Despite how common they remain in the window cleaning industry, sit harnesses are not allowed.
+The last thing to select before you choose which harness best fits your needs is to decide between a full-body harness and a sit harness.
+Despite how common they are in the window cleaning industry, sit harnesses are not allowed.
 If you get turned upside down, it is easy to slip out of these harnesses.
-If you are rock climbing go ahead with a sit harness.
-If you are doing some sort of industrial work get a full body harness.
+If you are rock climbing, go ahead with a sit harness.
+If you are doing industrial work, get a full-body harness.

-Abc window cleaning supplies has many harnesses to choose from, along with many other pieces of gear you’ll need for high-rise window cleaning (Wondering what else you might need to begin high-rise cleaning?
+abc window cleaning supply offers many harnesses to choose from, along with the other gear you’ll need for high-rise window cleaning.
+(Wondering what else you might need to begin high-rise cleaning?
 Click here).
-Whatever you decide, knowing important features of a harness will better equip you to choose a perfect harness and alleviate some nervousness about the process.
+Whatever you decide, knowing the essential features of a harness will better equip you to choose a perfect harness and alleviate some nervousness about the process.

 *Note: If you are new to rope access techniques, be sure to get trained and certified in rope access by IRATA or SPRAT (or both).
 In fact, even if you are approaching high rise window cleaning with a sort of platform setup, these classes are a great idea because they teach important rescue techniques.
 This training is vital for the safety of you and your crew and should not be overlooked.